LeeAnnEditor/o365hq/blog/Free Microsoft 365 Business Premium for nonprofits offer.md

 +++
-title = "Free Microsoft 365 Business Premium for nonprofits offer" description = "Microsoft 365 Business Premium is an integrated solution that brings together the best-in-class productivity of Office 365 with simple device management and security to connect people and information in an intelligent new way.
+title = "Free Microsoft 365 Business Premium for Nonprofits" description = "Microsoft 365 Business Premium is an integrated solution that brings together the best-in-class productivity of Office 365 with simple device management and security to connect people and information in an intelligent, new way.
 Eligible nonprofits can obtain Microsoft 365 Business Premium with up to 10 seats donated, and then pay just $5 per additional user per month." date = 2020-04-27

 [taxonomies]